hayleykim/mastermind/README.md

 ## UX / UI

-I tried to make it minimalistic and very straightforward :D
+I tried to make it minimalistic and very straightforward in order for users to purely focus on the game :D

+To achieve a softer look, I've used pastel colours instead of stronger/ darker colours.

 ## Next Steps